Raúl Caneda

-Raúl Caneda Pérez (born 21 January 1969) is a Spanish football manager of Chinese Super League club Zhejiang FC.
+Raúl Caneda Pérez (born 21 January 1969) is a Spanish football manager.

 Caneda holds both the UEFA Pro and UEFA "A" coaching licenses and has coached a number of professional football teams across the world Including Real Sociedad and Almería.
 His brother David is also a football manager.

 Coaching career

 In 2006, Caneda joined Mexican club Dorados de Sinaloa where he spent a year as a first team coach working alongside fellow Spaniard Juan Manuel Lillo.

 In 2008, he moved to San Sebastian to join historic Spanish team Real Sociedad as first team coach for almost two seasons working again alongside Lillo as manager.

 In late 2009, Caneda was invited to accompany Lillo yet again when he was offered the managerial role at Almería after the dismissal of Hugo Sánchez.
 In their first season, they managed the Andalusians to a 13th-place finish even after beginning the job one place above the relegation zone.
 Success did not continue however and Caneda moved on after the sacking of Lillo at the end of the 2010–11 season.